ydw5w4mbsr-glitch/ha-plant-monitor/ARCHITECTURE.md

 - values below 0;
 - values above 100.

-For such values:
+For an invalid or unavailable source value:

 - `status` becomes `unavailable` or `invalid`;
-- the displayed current moisture becomes `None`;
+- projected soil moisture becomes unavailable;
-- the last known `watering_needed` value is retained.
+- the last retained `watering_needed` value remains unchanged.

-A dry plant therefore remains marked as needing water even if its sensor temporarily fails.
-The failure is visible through the status entity at the same time.
+A plant that was dry therefore remains marked as requiring water if its sensor temporarily fails.

 ## 7. Runtime architecture

 ### 7.1 Manager

-`PlantMonitorManager` is the central runtime object.

-It is stored as typed runtime data:
+`PlantMonitorManager` is the central runtime object and is stored as typed Config Entry runtime data:

 ```python
 ConfigEntry[PlantMonitorManager]
 ```

-and assigned to:
+It is assigned to:

 ```python
 entry.runtime_data